 - The client should be reassured that the priority is their well being, not taking disciplinary action.
-They should be encouraged to say if they have used any drugs, are taking medication, or if there is other relevant information. - If necessary, an ambulance should be called at this point. - If any drugs have been taken, they should be retained to pass onto the ambulance crew for identification. - Care should be taken in case syringes have been discarded; the areas should be made safer. - Where possible, staff should try to get relevant information from other clients, and make a note of this information. - The situation should be closely monitored. - If a client is found unconscious or becomes unconscious or stops breathing, first aid should be delivered by a trained first-aider. - An ambulance should be called. - Naloxone should be deployed in line with training and national guidance - The incident should be recorded in the Accident Book and in the client's notes. - When the client returns, the incident should be discussed, to look at drug-related harm reduction or other services as appropriate.
+They should be encouraged to say if they have used any drugs, are taking medication, or if there is other relevant information. - If necessary, an ambulance should be called at this point. - If any drugs have been taken, they should be retained to pass onto the ambulance crew for identification. - Care should be taken in case syringes have been discarded; the areas should be made safer. - Where possible, staff should try to get relevant information from other clients, and make a note of this information. - The situation should be closely monitored. - If a client is found unconscious or becomes unconscious or stops breathing, first aid should be delivered by a trained first-aider. - An ambulance should be called. - Naloxone should be deployed in line with training and national guidance - The incident should be recorded in the Accident Book and in the client's notes. - When the client returns, the incident trigger an urgent review of their accommodation and support package.